Lebweuh/Captcha-PHP/README.md

 Notes To User:
 - Always Rate-Limit The Client To Prevent Abuse
-- Never Trust The Client For Obvious Reasons
+- Never Trust The Client Input For Obvious Reasons
 - Do Not Forget To Sanitize Inputs Before Processing <br />

 ## **CUSTOMIZATION**